dtortosa/genetics_trainability_australia/to_do_combat_genes.md

 - Things to check when QC:
     - Check the genome build.
 I have manually checked some SNPs and they have the position of hg38.
+        - randomly select 10K snps and checks these automatically?
     - YOU ARE NOT ADDED CENTIMORGANS, SO BE CAREFUL WITH WHAT PLINK DO ABOUT LD.
     - Remove zero chromosomes
         - also MT, X, Y and XY?